kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 ## Modifiers and Clauses

-Query results are typical unordered but SPARQL has many modifiers that can be used to structure how the results are returned.
+Query results are typically unordered, but SPARQL has many modifiers that can be used to structure how the results are returned.
 Modifiers and clauses are declared after the `WHERE` block.

 ### Limit

-The limit clause will trigger reslts to display to the user once the declared limit has been reached or the search has been fully completed.
+The limit clause will trigger results to display to the user once the declared limit has been reached or the search has been fully completed.

-The example below will display results to the user once 5 results for the `?kastle_member` variable has been achieved.
+The example below will display results to the user once 5 results for the `?kastle_member` variable have been achieved.

 ```sql
 PREFIX klab: <https://kastle-lab.org/ontology/>